valhuber/ApiLogicServer/api_logic_server_cli/docs/Working-With-Docker.md

 </details>

+## ApiLogicServer Container upgrades

+If you update your ApiLogicServer container to a new version, your existing projects may appear to be damaged.
+You can fix them easily:

+1. Click the Dev Container button (in the lower left)
+1. Choose **Rebuild Container**

 ## Connect to Dockerized Databases

 One of the great things about Docker is the ability to install popular databases, with no hassle.
 Follow the procedures described in [Testing](../Testing).